-Introduction to Excel Power Query aka Power BI Query
+Introduction to Microsoft Power Query in Excel and Power BI

 What is Power Query?

-Power Query is an Microsoft tool for Excel that is used to do the following:
+Power Query is an Microsoft tool for Excel and Power BI that is used to do the following:

 • Connect to a data source